Dr Neil Hudgell

 That fits our values of righting wrongs every day, and seeing the person, not just the claim.

-My role for some years has been mainly in strategy and development but in 2017 I returned to personally representing in cases when the firm was instructed by the four families of the victims of murderer Stephen Port.
-We have supported them through an Independent Office for Police Conduct (IOPC) investigation into possible failings by the Met Police, and will continue to do so as inquests are held in 2020.
+In 2017 I was instructed by the four families of the victims of the Grindr killer Stephen Port.
+We have supported them through an Independent Office for Police Conduct (IOPC) investigation into possible failings by the Met Police, and will continue to do so as jury inquests are held in early 2021

-I have also jointly led the representation of the family of former Welsh Cabinet Secretary Carl Sargeant, who was found dead days after being sacked from the Labour party.
+I represented the family of former Welsh Cabinet Secretary Carl Sargeant, who was found dead days after being sacked from the Labour party.
 Carl committed suicide in November 2017 after being sacked from his cabinet post as Secretary for Communities and Children.
 Allegations had been made against him, but he was never told what they were, and his impending removal from government was leaked to the media before he knew.
 I represented the family at inquest, when the coroner recorded a conclusion of ‘suicide’ and said he believed there was ‘a real risk that future deaths will occur in the event of political sackings unless action is taken by the Welsh Government.’

 Career, qualifications and memberships